bartbilliet/BotFramework-FreshDeskChannel/README.md

   ```

 ## Upcoming features
-- Send custom activities to the bot when the ticket assignment or status is updated
+- Send custom activities to the bot when the ticket assignment or ticket status is updated.